rails/rails/guides/source/active_record_migrations.md

 Active Record and Referential Integrity
 ---------------------------------------

-The Active Record way suggests that intelligence should primarily reside in your models rather than in the database.
+The Active Record pattern suggests that intelligence should primarily reside in your models rather than in the database.
 Consequently, features like triggers or constraints, which delegate some of that intelligence back into the database, are not always favored.